constfun/enyo.Signal/README.markdown

         message: 'say_hello',
     }

-And send the message like so:
+To send the message call the _send_ function on the Signal component and pass any arguments that you want to include with the message:

     sendTheSay: function() {